altruios/namshubettulpa/public/namshubettulpa/chapters/redeye.md

 {
 ~Martha could see stone walls fading in from the void~ "M::Where exactly are we?"
-*One of the gears to her left flew towards her - twisting in the air* *He jumped at her*
+*One of the gears to her right flew towards her - twisting in the air* *He jumped at her*
 *He knocked her to the backside of the gear*
 ~Opposite where the one flying at her would hit~